Things to do in Brazil

 One of Brazil’s lesser-known attractions, Lençóis Maranhenses really is the highlight of the trip for travelers who include it in their Brazil tour.
 On a rugged part of the coast in northern Brazil, undulating sand dunes stretch out to form an otherworldly scene.
 Get the timing right (best from June to September) and there will be crystal clear freshwater lagoons amidst the dunes.
 The best way to visit is on a 4×4 tour.
 The sea here is great for surfing too.

+Last on our list of things to do in Brazil is wildlife spotting in the Pantanal.
 The Pantanal is undoubtedly the best destination for seeing wildlife in Brazil.
 Stay in a comfortable lodge and take excursions in search of capybara, macaws, anteaters, tapirs, and a lot more!
 With luck, you may even see jaguars and other wild cats.
-4×4 tours walks, horse-riding and canoeing are the main types of activity.
+4×4 tours walks, horse-riding, and canoeing are the main types of activity.
 We recommend a stay of three or four nights in the Pantanal to get a good taste of the region and its rich animal life.
 The Pantanal is a huge wetland area and contrasts with the Amazon in that there are very few trees making wildlife much more visible.

 Things to See in Brazil